miathedev/jitsi-helm/README.md

 helm install -n jitsi ./ --wait
 ```

-If you want to use your own custom watermark, first create configmap from your png file:
+If not to use your own custom watermark, first create configmap from your png file:

 ```bash
 kubectl create configmap -n <namespace> watermark --from-file=watermark.png
 ```

-It assumes that you have a [Nginx Ingress](https://docs.nginx.com/nginx-ingress-controller/overview/) controller and you use [CertManager](https://cert-manager.io/docs/installation/kubernetes/) along with [ACME](https://cert-manager.io/docs/configuration/acme/) issuer type for managing the HTTPS certificates.
+It assumes that you have a [Nginx Ingress](https://docs.nginx.com/nginx-ingress-controller/overview/) controller and you use [CertManager](https://cert-manager.io/docs/ination/kubernetes/) along with [ACME](https://cert-manager.io/docs/configuration/acme/) issuer type for managing the HTTPS certificates.

 Because `--wait` flag, the status will be given once Jisti Meet is ready.